Reading Time: 5 minutes

 Revise Draft

 It is always important to revise your work.
-Things you need to check to include:
+Things you need to check include:

-• That the report reads well, and your writing is as clear and effective as possible.
+• That the report reads well and that your writing is as clear and effective as possible

 You might need to prepare several drafts before you are satisfied.